MariellaAzar/MariellaAzar/README.md

 ## Hi there 👋

-- 🔭 I’m currently studying on
+- 🔭 I’m currently studying **Engineering**
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning JavaScript
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with
 - 💬 Ask me about